-Although this works with lemon also, a lime is more acidic without being corrosive to pipes.
-Sprinkle salt over the area full of rust and squeeze a lime over the salt.
-Use enough salt to cover all rust and leave it for 2-3 hours.
-Rub using the lemon peel, not a corrosive sponge, because you may further damage the pipe in question.
+It works with lemons as well, but limes are more acidic without being corrosive to pipes.
+Sprinkle salt over the rusty area and squeeze a lime over the salt.
+Cover all the rust with salt and let it sit for 2-3 hours.
+Rub using a lemon peel instead of a corrosive sponge, as corrosive sponges may further damage the pipe.

-The already famous baking soda can help you get rid of rust.
-Make a thick paste of baking soda and warm water and apply to the entire area affected by rust.
-Leave on for 10-15 minutes and scrub the debris with a toothbrush or a soft brush.
+Baking soda is already famous for its ability to remove rust.
+Make a thick paste of baking soda and warm water and apply it to the rusty area.
+Let it sit for 10-15 minutes and then scrub the debris off with a toothbrush or soft brush.

 Cut a potato in half and grease its inner halves with dish detergent.
-The substances will create a chemical reaction that cleans rust.
-Leave the potato slices a few hours over the rust stains and then clean with water and a soft brush.
+The substances will create a chemical reaction that will remove rust.
+Leave the potato slices for a few hours on the rust stain and then clean with water and a soft brush.

-Sometimes, tub or sink can have quite unsightly rust stains.
-Make a paste of borax and lemon juice and rub the rust stains with a pumice stone or a hard bristle brush.
+It is not unusual to see rust stains on the tub or sink.
+Make a paste of borax and lemon juice and rub the rust stains with a pumice stone or a hard-bristle brush.